 When we think about doing stretches, we often think about doing them before a workout or even when we wake up.
 But it turns out that stretching before you go to bed can have significant health benefits as well.
 Not only does stretching help you keep your muscles limber, improving flexibility and movement range, but it can also help you relax and get a better night’s sleep.

 Here are our favorite stretches to do before bed that will help you fall and stay asleep.
-Just remember to breath, no matter which exercises you’re doing!
+Just remember to breathe, no matter which exercises you’re doing!

 One of the easiest yoga stretches to do, this particular exercise can help massage and loosen sore lower back muscles, hips, and hamstrings.

-Start by lying on your back, faceup.
+Start by lying on your back, face up.
 Bend your knees to your chest, keeping the flat part of your feet parallel to the ceiling.
 Grab the inside of your feet with your hands, palms facing outwards.
 Slowly move your knees to the outside, pulling them lower towards your armpits, while also keeping your heels above your knees.
-Gently rock side to side, like a baby in a swinging basinet.
+Gently rock side to side, like a baby in a swinging bassinet.

 Another easy one, this stretch helps you relax your neck and shoulders, where a lot of stress and tension is often stored.

 Stand with feet hip-width apart, knees slightly bent.
 Fold your arms over, grasping your elbows with each hand.
 Gently bend from the hips, letting your head and arms dangle, but don’t release your grip on the elbows.
 Hold for about 10 seconds and then slowly roll yourself up to a standing position.

 It can be tempting to push yourself into deeper and deeper stretches, but you will in fact reach a point where you increase your risk for injury while reducing the benefit you receive from stretching.
 That’s why it’s important to focus on gentle stretches that are easy to do and to not overdo it.
 Your body will thank you!